Cyphrme/URLFormJS/README.md

 cd urlformjs && git clone git@github.com:Cyphrme/BrowserTestJS.git browsertestjs
 ```

-To update the submodule:
+To update the submodule (or alternatively download just the file `urlform.js`):

 ```sh
 git submodule update --remote
 ```

-Alternatively, download just the file `urlform.js`.

 If not importing `urlform.js` as a module, the file can be loaded in HTML using: